-Purchase‐point‐marketing and habitual behaviour were found to implicitly skew planned behaviour.
+Purchase ‐ point ‐ marketing and habitual behavior were found to implicitly skew planned behavior.

 Inputs for NPD related to convenience, attractiveness, quality, trustworthiness, knowledge and requirements about seafood preparation are discussed.

 The present study combines qualitative methods to lead to practical input for NPD focusing on overcoming the barriers that keep consumers from choosing existing healthy seafood products.
-The importance of the consumers’ confidence in their ability to successfully prepare a seafood meal was revealed and can be used in Stage‐Gate based NPD.
+The importance of consumers' confidence in their ability to successfully prepare a seafood meal was revealed and can be used in Stage ‐ Gate based NPD.